$100 Invested In This Stock 20 Years Ago Would Be Worth $500 Today - Benzinga

-BHP Group BHP has outperformed the market over the past 20 years by 1.67% on an annualized basis producing an average annual return of 8.72%.
-Currently, BHP Group has a market capitalization of $145.69 billion.
+Kroger KR has outperformed the market over the past 20 years by 1.13% on an annualized basis producing an average annual return of 8.14%.
+Currently, Kroger has a market capitalization of $34.64 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.